unstoppabledomains/dev-docs/getting-started/glossary.md

 **Partner**: A user authorized by Unstoppable Domains to [sell domains to users](../use-cases/sell-domains-users.md) in their applications.

-**Payback**: A payment method that allows partners to mint paid domains for customers and process the payment on their application without involving Unstoppable Domains.

 **Peer-to-Peer (P2P)**: A distributed network of two or more computers interacting directly without a central server or entity.

 **Private Key**: An alphanumeric passcode required to withdraw assets from a blockchain wallet and authorize digital transactions.
 Because these private keys are long and difficult to memorize, wallets will associate them with a seed or recovery phrase that is easier to remember.